emitchj/WSC-CICSzVA-Registration/index.md

 <em>Note you will need a confirmed registration to access the lab.</em>
 </div>

-**Use the provider URL to open a new tab in your browser and then enter the provided ID and password to launch the virtual lab environment.**
+**Use the generated URL to open a new tab in your browser and then enter the generated ID and password to launch the virtual lab environment.**
 ## Help
 Having trouble with labs?
 Notify your lab instructor:   [Any Armstrong](mailto: andy.armstrong@uk.ibm.com) or [Anthony Papageorgiou](mailto: a.papageorgiou@uk.ibm.com).